Stop Wasting 89% of Your AI Agent's Tokens on CLI Noise

 A team of 10 developers wastes approximately $1,750/month on noise tokens alone.

-A real-world example #
+A PHPUnit example #

 PHPUnit 12.5.14 by Sebastian Bergmann and contributors.